26 Jul Driving in Dubai? Read This First

 Driving in Dubai takes undivided attention.
 I mean, that should be the case anywhere you drive, but Dubai is something special.
 I got hit once, on my way to Abu Dhabi.
 I lost count of how many times I almost got hit.

 What’s the main issue?
 Some people change lanes without checking their mirrors or blindspots.
-If you do get into an accident, Call 999 and ask for a Saeed, a cop that responds to minor accidents, to obtain a police report.
-Car damage, no matter how minor, can’t be repaired unless there is an accompanying police report.
+If you do get into an accident, call 999 and ask for a Saeed, a cop that responds to minor accidents, to obtain a police report.
+Car damage, no matter how minor, will not be repaired unless there is an accompanying police report.
 You’ll need to give the police report to the car rental company once you return your car.

 On my way to Abu Dhabi, the car driving beside me, swerved into my lane and hit my side mirror.
 We both pulled over and hopped out of our cars.
 Luckily, the lady who hit my car admitted guilt.
 I dialed 999, explained there was an accident and asked for police.
 A Saeed called me a few minutes later.